REV23Docs/rev23-desktop-docs/docs/concepts/virtual-receptionist.md

 ## Analyze Virtual Receptionist History

-Each time a Virtual Receptionist Workflow runs for an object it records information about the execution such as whether it completed (finished) or aborted (failed).
+Each time a Virtual Receptionist Workflow runs for an object, it records information about the execution such as whether it completed (finished) or aborted (failed).
 If there is ever a question as to whether a particular workflow ran for a specific object (i.e. was the customer sent a text message reminder for this appointment?) you can look at the Virtual Receptionist History to determine what happened.

 1. Select the object you wish to analyze, such as an appointment.
 2. Click the **Show Virtual Receptionist History** action.